 The paper is organized as follows.
 A brief introduction on the DA tools used for the implementation of the algorithm is given first.
-This covers the methods to expand the solution of ordinary differential equations (ODE), compute the expansion of the solution of implicit parametric equations, and the algorithm to map statistics through nonlinear transformations.
-The following sections describes the main algorithms developed in this work, i.e. the angles-only IOD solver and the updating scheme.
-Simulated observational scenarios for a Low Earth Orbit (LEO), a Geosynchronous Transfer Orbit (GTO), a Geosynchronous Orbit (GEO) and a Molniya are used to analyzed the performances of the implemented methods.
+This covers the methods to expand the solution of ordinary differential equations (ODE), compute the expansion of the solution of parametric implicit equations, and the algorithm to map statistics through nonlinear transformations.
+The following sections describe the main algorithms developed in this work, i.e. the angles-only IOD solver and the updating scheme.
+Simulated observational scenarios for a Geosynchronous Transfer Orbit (GTO), a Geosynchronous Orbit (GEO) and a Molniya are used to assess the performances of the implemented methods.
 Some final remarks conclude the paper.